MayaPosch/NymphCast/doc/building_nymphcast_server.md

 5. Change to `NymphCast/src/server` and execute `make` command.
 6. Use `sudo make install` to install the server and associated files.
 7. Use `sudo make install-systemd` (SystemD) or `sudo make install-openrc` (OpenRC) to install the relevant service file.

+## Clang ##

+In order to use Clang instead of GCC/MinGW, call `make` as follows:

+`make TOOLCHAIN=clang`

+## MSVC ##

+To compile the server with MSVC (2017, 2019 or 2022), ensure [vcpkg](https://vcpkg.io/) is installed and call the provided .bat file from a native x64 MSVC shell:

+`Setup-NMake-vcpkg.bat`

+To remove intermediate build files:

+`Setup-NMake-vcpkg.bat clean`

+And to create an [InnoSetup](https://jrsoftware.org/isinfo.php)-based installer (with IS binaries on the system path):

+`Setup-NMake-vcpkg.bat package`